eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 * Webex: IETF Webex accounts are made available to champions for the duration of the Hackathon and some period beyond that encompasses at least the rest of the IETF meeting.
 These accounts are at present available at no additional cost to the IETF.
 * Network: the IETF network, and remote access to it, need to be available an additional week.

+Online only Hackathons, and increased remote participating in general, result in increased cloud infrastructure requirements that make Hackathon sponsorship more attractive to cloud infrastructure providers.

 # Timing

 The first IETF Hackathon was held the weekend before the start of the IETF 92 meeting.
 The rationale was to avoid conflicts yet make it relatively convenient for those attending the IETF meeting to participate in the Hackathon as well.
 Holding the Hackathon on the weekend was also viewed as making it more accessible to non IETF meeting attendees, including students and working professionals who would have other commitments during the week.
 The weekend before was viewed as better than the weekend after so that things learned during the Hackathon could be shared and discussed with the rest of the IETF community during working group sessions and the like.
 This worked well at IETF 92, was repeated at IETF 93, and quickly became an established norm with the IETF meeting being officially extended to include the Hackathon at the start.
 An additional benefit of this timing noted and appreciated by participants is that it serves as a more informal and social way to physically and mentally acclimate to changes in time zones, surroundings, and subject matter.